codio/site/source/docs/dashboard/modules/module-sequence.html.md

 Once you have added several units, you may want to adjust the order in which they appear within the Module.

-You can do so by dragging a module up and down the modules list.
+You can do so by dragging a unit up and down the list.

-Only Module owners and collaborators can adjust the module order.
+Only Module owners and collaborators can adjust the unit order.